google/xls/docs_src/dslx_reference.md

 called by unit tests are also converted to XLS IR and run through the toolchain's LLVM JIT.
 The resulting values from the DSLX interpreter and the LLVM JIT are compared against each other to assert equality.
-This is to ensure DSLX implementations are IR-convertible and that IR translation is correct.
+This is to ensure that DSLX implementations are IR-convertible and that IR translation is correct.

 #### Test Filtering